slavaatsig/alterya-slava-shor-asignment/README.md

 * Python 3.12
 * Latest Poetry
-* An `.env` file at root of the project with API key `COVALENTHQ_API_KEY=cqt_wFb*********wqB` or exported as OS env variable
+* An `.env` file at root of the project with API key `COVALENTHQ_API_KEY=cqt_wFb*********wqB` or exported as OS env variable (also for unit tests)

 Please note, it is advisable to configure Poetry to create virtual environments inside the project:

 ```shell
 python3.12 -m poetry config virtualenvs.create true